luminolabs/pipeline-zen/DEPLOY.md

 ## Update VERSION file
 Make sure the `VERSION` file is updated with the new version number.
 This version number will be used to tag the Docker image and name the VM image.

+## Prerequisites
+The release is being prepared in a VM in GCP Compute Engine.
+Make sure you have the following:
+- Access to `gha-jobs-vm-image-creator` VM in GCP Compute Engine under the `neat-airport-407301` project
+- On the VM:
+  - An `~/.ssh/id_rsa` password protected private ssh key that can access your GitHub account
+  - Your public key set under `~/.ssh/authroized_keys` to be able to ssh to the VM

 ## Create a new VM image
 Go to the `pipeline-zen` root folder and run the following command:
 ```bash